Ball-jointed doll: Korea

 The Delf dolls were one of the earliest lines from Korea, dating back to 2003.
 They are slightly taller and slimmer than Super Dollfie and there is a variety of doll types available, including dolls with elf ears and vampire teeth.
 Delf were originally designed by Japanese resin kit designers Cerberus Project and made and distributed by the Korean company Luts, who also own the rights to use the Delf name.
 These dolls are often referred to by the acronym CP, or as Luts dolls, after the distributor; dolls produced after 2007 are correctly known only as Luts dolls due to a split between Cerberus Project and Luts, who now trade separately.
-Minifee are mini-sized versions of the Delf dolls, distributed by Korean company Fairyland.
+Minifee are mini-sized versions of the Delf dolls made by Cerberus Project, distributed by Korean company Fairyland.